home-assistant/home-assistant.io/source/_integrations/netatmo.markdown

 ### Extra configuration of the integration

 Configuration of Netatmo public weather stations is offered from the front end.
-Enter the Netatmo integration and press the cog wheel.
+Enter the Netatmo integration and press the cogwheel.

 ### Get API and Secret Key